andreas-optimizely/node-full-stack-demo/README.md

 You can see how the actual variables and feature flag are used in `views/home.hbs` and `views/partials/heroPartial.hbs`.

+Additionally, this demo also passes the datafile from the server to the client and uses the JS SDK for tracking client side.

 For questions reach out to @andreas!